Outreach

 LEAV is in partnership with police departments in the Cook County 5th Municipal District and 6th Municipal District to educate law enforcement officers on the dynamics of domestic violence, Illinois Domestic Violence Act (IDVA), update them on any laws, court proceedings and provide advocacy services to victims in person or via telephone.
 Appropriate training at this level is crucial, as police are often the first link to services that are available to victims.

-The twenty-one police departments that are currently in the program are: Alsip, Chicago Ridge, Crestwood, Evergreen Park, Glenwood, Hazel Crest, Homewood, Justice, Lemont, Matteson, Midlothian, Oak Forest, Oak Lawn, Orland Hills, Orland Park, Palos Heights, Park Forest, Richton Park, Sauk Village, Tinley Park and Worth.
+The thirty-two police departments that are currently in the program include: Alsip, Chicago Ridge, Crestwood, Evergreen Park, Glenwood, Hazel Crest, Homewood, Justice, Lemont, Matteson, Midlothian, Oak Forest, Oak Lawn, Orland Hills, Orland Park, Palos Heights, Park Forest, Richton Park, Sauk Village, Tinley Park and Worth.
 When police respond to a domestic violence call, it is important to ensure the safety of all parties present as well as be able to identify the perpetrator from the victim.

 How do we respond?